Gap Year Volunteering: How You Can Give Back While on Break

 Stay connected with the community where you volunteered.

-A 2015 survey asked gap year participants about the most significant experiences they had.
-The number one response?
+A 2020 survey asked gap year participants about the most significant experiences they had.
+One of the top responses?
 Relationships.
 Staying in touch with homestay families, friends, mentors, and other community members from your volunteer work shows them how much you care.

 Be ready to learn more than you teach.